GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 ## Feature requests

-As for bug reports, you should check our [Github issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aenhancement) whether your feature has already been requested.
+As for bug reports, you should check our [GitHub issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aenhancement) whether your feature has already been requested.

 When you submit a feature request, provide a use case which captures the overall intention of your feature, not the technical implementation.